-The proposal submission will take place in two stages, with a DRAFT proposal and a FINAL proposal.
+The Proposal submission will take place in two stages, with a DRAFT proposal and a FINAL proposal.
 Both submissions will be evaluated.
-It is therefore imperative that the DRAFT proposals contain sufficient information for a comprehensive evaluation.
+It is therefore imperative that the DRAFT Proposals contain sufficient and mandatory information for a comprehensive evaluation.

-- Coordinators must submit a DRAFT proposal (stage 1) no later than Tuesday 31 May 2022 at 13.00 CET (Berlin time) using the SeedBook online platform. - FINAL proposals (stage 2) must be submitted no later than Wednesday 14 September 2022 at 13.00 CET (Berlin time) using the SeedBook online platform.
+- Coordinators must submit a DRAFT Proposal (stage 1) no later than Wednesday 31 January 2024 at 13.00 CET (Berlin time) using the SeedBook online platform. - FINAL Proposals (stage 2) must be submitted no later than Thursday 29 May 2023 at 13.00 CET (Berlin time) using the SeedBook online platform.
 The attached Upscaling Project proposal: Guidance and Template for complementary information offers guidance for the content of the proposal.